p2-inc/phasetwo-docs/docs/subprocessors.md

 title: Phase Two Subprocessors
 ---

-*Last updated: October 20, 2023*
+_Last updated: November 22, 2024_

 To support delivery of our services, Phase Two, Inc. ("Phase Two") uses service providers that may store and process Customer Data (each, a "Subprocessor").
 This page provides important information about the identity, location and role of each Subprocessor.
-Terms used on this page but not defined have the meaning set forth in the  or superseding written agreement between Customer and WorkOS (the "Agreement").
+Terms used on this page but not defined have the meaning set forth in the  or superseding written agreement between Customer and Phase Two (the "Agreement").

 ### Third-Party Subprocessors